$3000 off saturdays | august 2023

 For some, a wedding to-do list calls for much more time and energy than just the day or weekend of help provided by a day of wedding coordinator.

-Our friends at Scarlett Rose Weddings + Events say, “The unfortunate truth is, we still receive many inquiries from wonderful couples looking to hire a day-of coordinator.
+Our friends in the San Antonio wedding business at Scarlett Rose Weddings + Events say, “The unfortunate truth is, we still receive many inquiries from wonderful couples looking to hire a day-of coordinator.
 And our response is always the same: Absolutely, we’d love to help!
 However our base package is called Wedding Management and starts 4-6 weeks before your wedding day.
 Because really, you don’t want someone just showing up on the day of your wedding trying to execute something they aren’t familiar with!”

 Bride and groom sharing their first dance during their wedding reception at Kendall Point.